CR eigenvalue estimate and Kohn-Rossi cohomology: Introduction

 That is to say, there are a lot of CR sections of the canonical bundle $K_X$ of $X$. \end{thm} \begin{rmk} Theorem \ref{GR criterion-1} can be used to study the embedding problem for weakly pseudoconvex CR manifolds with transversal CR $S^1$-action, which will be discussed in a future work. \end{rmk}

 Orbifold appears frequently when you do some quotients in algebraic geometry and reductions in mathematical physics, for example in the process of symplectic reduction.
 It is also a simplest case of singular space.
-An open problem, informed to us by Hsiao, is to ask that whether similar estimate as in Theorem \ref{main theorem} also holds for compact CR orbifold.
-Here, we say the answer is yes, by establishing the following
+For compact connected weakly pseudoconvex CR orbifolds with transversal CR $S^1$-actions, we establish the following

 \begin{thm} Let $(X, T^{1,0}X)$ be a compact connected CR orbifold of dimension $2n-1$, $n\geq 2$, where $T^{1,0}X$ is the given CR structure on $X$.
 Assume that $X$ admits a transversal CR $S^1$-action and $X$ is weakly pseudoconvex.
 Then for $m$ sufficiently large, if $0\leq \lambda\leq m$,